.png)

 Planning Your Visit

 Azerole is located at 86 Rue Berbisey in the 21000 postal district, within comfortable walking distance of Dijon's central core.
 The €€ price range positions it as an accessible mid-week option as well as a considered choice alongside the city's more formal rooms.
-No booking method is listed in current records, so arriving with a reservation or contacting the restaurant directly via the address is the practical approach; at a room with consistent 4.8-rated demand, walk-in availability at prime service times should not be assumed.
+Reservations are essential; at a room with consistent 4.8-rated demand, walk-in availability at prime service times should not be assumed.
 For a fuller picture of where Azerole sits within Dijon's dining offer, our full Dijon restaurants guide maps the city's scene by price tier and style.
 Those planning a longer stay will find relevant recommendations across our Dijon hotels guide, bars guide, wineries guide, and experiences guide.

 Fast Comparison